Dynamism Biohack: The Iron Will

 In other words, iron willpower will never be enough because you have to learn how Dynamic people reprogram their biology through engaging all of the incremental strategies and tools contained in The Five Pillars of a Dynamic Health.

 The concept of variability behavior introduces a fun exercise to our engagement.
-Dynamic people aim to reduce the variability of behavior day to day.
+Dynamic people aim to reduce the variability of behavior day today.
 They view every choice they are going to make during the day as a small commitment to future choices.
-A little commitment creates a synergy effect, compounding willpower experience for the day.
+A little commitment creates a synergy effect, compounding the willpower experience for the day.

 For example, instead of asking, “Do I want to eat this ice cream now?” ask yourself, “Do I want the consequences of eating this ice cream every afternoon for the next year?”
 Another example I like is motivation gusto.
 If you have been putting something off you know you should do, try this out.
 Instead of asking, “Would I rather do this today or tomorrow?”
 Ask yourself, “Do I want the consequences of always putting this off?”